WillowTheWhimsical/WillowTheWhimsical/README.md

-I make cool retro games via TIC-80.
+I like to make retro and ASCII based games, along with general software development.